laggerstatten/UdacityDEND_Capstone/README.md

 * Masked values are filtered out to reduce number of rows loaded.
 * NEXRAD scan start time is extracted from text, converted to datetime, and applied to time deltas for each record.

-* converted lat / lon to S2 cell -- not a cleaning task

 ### Step 3: Define the Data Model
 #### 3.1 Conceptual Data Model